AndreuRocamora/Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations/README.md

 # Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations
-#COCO simulations from Bose et.al (2016) are fited using the new Double Box filter.
+#COCO simulations from Bose et.al (2016) are fited using the new smooth Double Box filter.

 #All the code can be executed without any extra library than numpy, matplotlib and scipy.
 It will return several figures: